-Three multipodal ligands: 3,3,7,7-tetra[N-methyl-N-phenyl(acetamide)-2-oxymethyl]-5-oxanonane (L^a), 3,3,7,7-tetra[N-ethyl-N-phenyl (acetamide)-2-oxymethyl]-5-oxanonane (L^c) and their europium and terbium nitrate and perchlorate complexes were synthesized.
+Three multipodal ligands: 3,3,7,7-tetra[N-methyl-N-phenyl(acetamide)-2-oxymethyl]-5-oxanonane (L^a), 3,3,7,7-tetra[N-ethyl-N-phenyl(acetamide)-2-oxymethyl]-5-oxanonane (L^c) and their europium and terbium nitrate and perchlorate complexes were synthesized.
 The 12 complexes were characterized by elemental analysis, IR, fluorescence spectroscopy and conductivity.
-The novel cup-like crystal structure of the Eu(III) complex with L^b and fluorescence emission properties of the complexes have also been studied.
-It has been showed that the nature of the anion has a great effect upon the composition of the complexes.
-The difference in the composition of the complexes results in the difference in the emission properties of them.
-The [Ln(NO3)5] group is negatively effective to the fluorescence intensity of the nitrate complexes.
-The luminescence intensity of Ln(III) perchlorate complex is stronger than that of nitrate complex.
+The lanthanide atoms are coordinated by O atoms from C=O, C-O-C. With the difference of the anion, the fluorescence properties of anion effect for the complexes were investigated.
+Some factors that influencing the fluorescent intensity were discussed.

-© 2006 Elsevier B.V.
-All rights reserved.
+© 2007 Published by Elsevier B.V.